IgniteUI/indigo-design-docfx/en/components/cards-custom.md

 ## Custom Cards

-Use the Custom Card Component Symbol to display the same type of information that you would in a normal Card but with the complete freedom to arrange your layout exactly as you would like.
+Use the Custom Card Component to display the same type of information that you would in a normal Card but with the complete freedom to arrange your layout exactly as you would like.
 The Custom Card is achievable by writing the necessary customizations to layout of the [Ignite UI for Angular Card Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/card.html)

 ### Custom Card Demo